Skip to main content

 Timeline: Initial call or meeting, typically 30-60 minutes

 Tell us what happened, who was involved, what your injuries are, and whether you've talked to insurance.
 We'll ask about police reports, witness information, and your medical treatment.
-We'll give you an realistic assessment: Is liability clear?
-Are damages substantial enough to pursue?
-What's the insurance coverage?
-If your case is strong, we'll explain next steps.
-If it's weak, we'll tell you why and whether you should pursue it on your own.
+We'll review the details of your situation, explain your legal options, and outline the next steps for pursuing your claim.

 Bring if you have them: Police report, photos of accident scene and injuries, medical records, insurance information, witness contact details.